 It is Saturday 13 March, 2021.
 The taxi drops me and my son, Chris, at the junction of Mount Davis Road and Victoria Road.
 We start walking up the military road that leads to the summit.
 I am armed with a wartime sketch map which indicates that the first military building is the Guard Room and beside it the main gate or barrier.
-Hidden in the trees we find a ruined building that may be the Guard Room although I find no evidence of the gate.
+Hidden in the trees, we find a ruined building that may be the Guard Room although I find no evidence of the gate posts.

-Walking up the gun road we come to a latrine or toilet block and then to the first gun emplacement F1.
+Walking up the gun-road we come to a latrine or toilet block and then to the first gun emplacement F1.

 Major Anderson and Captain Hammett have gone to earth and cannot be located.
 So has Joe Gould [RSM Henry ('Joe') Gould].
-Shelling continues throughout the day and troops are ordered to remain under cover if not on duty.
+Shelling continues throughout the day, and troops are ordered to remain under-cover if not on duty.

 I left the fort during an air raid to go to Cathay Hotel to pick up some kit.
 Miss Ellis, the proprietress, just out of hospital, very defeatist and thinks more of her money than the outcome of the war.
 Have a meal, tell her to keep cheerful and depart with such kit as I can carry.

 Miss Leontine Ellis died of cancer, aged forty-nine, in Stanley Internment Camp in August 1942.